 To add to my woes at this point was the fact that my health was at its worst, my skin saggy and I had teenage acne that decided to crop up 20 years too late.
 With hormones that had literally decided to go crazy (that is my explanation) after each pregnancy, I had spent an entire decade gaining weight and now I had just a year to lose it.
-I had a year to be adventurous, bold, and hip.
-Basically, this 39-year-old overweight, Indian woman with frizzy hair needed to transform into a rockstar.
+I had a year to be adventurous, bold, and hip—basically, this 39-year-old overweight Indian woman with frizzy hair needed to transform into a rockstar.

 Coming back to the present, almost two years since forty happened (the number seems less daunting if written out), it is true what people say about it feeling different.
 For one, there are enough reminders for me that literally half of my life is over.
 That’s 50% of my life already lived.
 50% of the years where technically I should have had the best time of my life given there are limitations of what one can do in one’s old age.
 This realization itself brings a lot of growth in people, and it definitely did in me.
-I have chosen to concentrate on not what I want to do, but on how I want to be.
+I have chosen to concentrate on not what I want to do but on how I want to be.
 With half of my life left (give or take) I want to focus on how I want to be and feel instead of all the things I wish to accomplish.
-To be honest, I actually have given this a lot of thought.
+To be honest, I have given this a lot of thought.
 And these are some of the things I decided I want for the rest of my life.

 I want acceptance.
 From myself, for myself.
 Be it about my health, my weight, or anything else, I want to accept myself for who I am.
 Because if I can’t, how can I expect anyone else to?

-I want to stop fighting.
-With myself.
+I want to stop fighting with myself.
 I have spent years telling my body how it didn’t support my dreams, how it had failed me.
 It is time to stop the fighting and bring on the self-love.

 I want compassion.
 From myself, for myself.

 I feel we mothers are handed a lifetime supply of guilt along with the birth of the baby.
-But the years of blame and guilt I had harbored didn’t help me in any way.
+But the years of blame and guilt I had harboured didn’t help me in any way.

-If you’ve noticed, none of the things I want to achieve have anything to do with anyone else.
+If you’ve noticed, none of the things I want to achieve has anything to do with anyone else.
 Because once you’ve lived to be 40 (sorry forty), you realize there isn’t much people can do to make you happy.
 You would have spent at least two decades, excluding your childhood (because let’s face it, anything we got for free back then made us happy), needing, wanting, hoping and expecting people in your life to make you happy, and that doesn’t necessarily happen.
 For me, one of the biggest realizations was that most of my battles were being fought inwards.
 There were no expectations from others that exceeded the expectations I had from myself.
 So, I basically decided to stop.
-Stop the madness as some of my closest friends would say.
+Stop the madness, as some of my closest friends would say.

 Turning 40 (are we comfortable with the number yet?) does inspire change.
 The infamous “midlife crises” that is harped about and feared, doesn’t need to be so.
 The crisis happens because we are faced with our mortality and with the daunting realization that life doesn’t go as planned.
 All the ducks we have lined up sitting pretty in a row since when we were younger, seem to be all over the place.
 Some ducks have gone missing, some have drowned, and some simply refused to cooperate.
-The “crises”, and the “slump”, are all there to inspire change.
+The “crises” and the “slump” are all there to inspire change.
 To show you that maybe how you’ve lived so far isn’t how you really want or need to live to have a happy satisfying life.
 This mid-life crisis crops up just in time to show us what is important and essential.
 It’s a time to examine, even interrogate yourself on what works for You!
 I can’t say I live with the utmost satisfaction on a day to basis, or I’m 100% at peace with everything in my life.
-What I can say is through my mid-life “crises”, I have found myself… and that is good enough for me.
+What I can say is through my mid-life “crises”, turning 40 I have found myself… and that is good enough for me.